I interviewed 483 top entrepreneurs. These are the best business hacks.

-Do you ever wonder why some entrepreneurs have the ability to bounce from success to success, without falter?
+Do you ever wonder why some people have the ability to bounce from success to success, without falter?

-To be clear, no one has that ability, but from afar it can seem like that.
+To be clear, no one has that ability, but it can seem like that.

-Having the proper mindset as an entrepreneur will allow you to deal more effectively with the day-to-day of your business because you will be thinking like a true entrepreneur.
+Having the proper success mindset as an entrepreneur will enable you to deal more effectively with the day-to-day of your business.
+Because you will be thinking – and acting – like a true entrepreneur.

-These are the seven mindsets that will dramatically improve your business.
+These are the 21 business hacks that will dramatically improve your business – and life.